Purley Architects

 What is Permitted Development?

 Permitted development rights are your protected rights as a property owner to change the use or extend your property without the need for prior consent from your local council.
 This is because they derive from legislation set out by the national government, rather than independent councils.
 Several restrictions do apply called the Permitted Development Technical Guidance, which means that these rights cannot be applied in every situation, however, in terms of freedom to extend, they can create countless opportunities for investing in your home.
-The major benefit of using your London permitted development rights 2022 is that you can avoid the costly and time-consuming planning process, saving you money on architect fees and up to 3 months waiting for your proposal to be accepted by the LPA, as long as you comply with the relevant permitted development rules.
+The major benefit of using your London permitted development rights 2024 is that you can avoid the costly and time-consuming planning process, saving you money on architect fees and up to 3 months waiting for your proposal to be accepted by the LPA, as long as you comply with the relevant permitted development rules.

 Generally, permitted development rights in London apply to single storey side or rear extensions, loft conversions, front porch extensions, outbuildings and dormer windows.
 Commercially, PD can be used to change the use of your property if it lies within the same overhead use class, for example converting offices to a retail space (Class E).

-Some cases where permitted development cannot be used include most double storey extensions, larger loft extensions, alterations to flats, or any properties situated in a conservation area, or one otherwise protected by the local authority.
+Some cases where permitted development cannot be used include most double storey extension, larger loft extensions, alterations to flats, or any properties situated in a conservation area, or one otherwise protected by the local authority.

 Right side curved image